KarlAruEE/tcw/README.md

 #### Workshop London
 GET
 - [X] Should return available times
+- [X] Should return empty list if no times are found
 - [X] Return 400 from remote API
 - [X] Return 500 from remote API
 - [X] Return 500 when API is unavailable and/or response body mapping fails